godotengine/godot-docs/tutorials/step_by_step/singletons_autoload.rst

 ------------

-Scene Singletons are very useful things, as they represent a very common use case, but it's not clear at the begining where their value is.
+Scene Singletons are very useful things, as they represent a very common use case, but it's not clear at the beginning where their value is.

 The scene system is very useful, but by itself it has a few drawbacks: